 HARRISBURG, Pa.
-(March 22, 2020) – Research projects designed to provide reliable crop production data to soybean growers and to support Pennsylvania’s animal agriculture industry have been awarded checkoff grants totaling more than $500,000 by the Pennsylvania Soybean Board.
+(February 10, 2022) – Research projects designed to increase the profitability and sustainability of Pennsylvania’s soybean growers have been awarded checkoff grants totaling more than $300,000 by the Pennsylvania Soybean Board.

 The all-farmer board, which administers the national soybean checkoff program in the Commonwealth, approved research projects focusing on crop management practices and research benefiting animal agriculture, the largest domestic user of soymeal and the largest sector of Pennsylvania’s agricultural industry.

 Funding grants were approved for the following crop production research projects:

 Pennsylvania On-Farm Network (Penn State)